CursorCore: Assist Programming through Aligning Anything: Related Work

 \subsection{AI-Assisted Programming}

-AI-assisted programming has a long history, encompassing various tasks such as clone detection \cite{lu2021codexglue}, code summarization \cite{sun2024source}, program synthesis \cite{chen2021evaluating, austin2021program}, automatic program repair \cite{gulwani2016automated}, code editing \cite{wei2023coeditor}, and code optimization \cite{DBLP:conf/iclr/ShypulaMZ0GYHNR24}.
-In the past, these tasks were typically addressed by custom-built models, which were difficult to scale across different tasks.
+AI-assisted programming has a long history, encompassing various tasks such as clone detection \cite{lu2021codexglue}, knowledge tracing \cite{liu2019ekt, li2022pst, gao2025denoising}, data mining \cite{DBLP:journals/tkde/WangLCHYWS23, DBLP:journals/chinaf/ZhangWLLHYZGC24}, code retrieval \cite{li2024consider, li2024optimizing, li2025mgs3}, code summarization \cite{jiang2025verse, sun2024source}, program synthesis \cite{chen2021evaluating, austin2021program}, automatic program repair \cite{gulwani2016automated, DBLP:conf/acl/ZhaoHMLZJLZ024}, code editing \cite{wei2023coeditor}, and code optimization \cite{DBLP:conf/iclr/ShypulaMZ0GYHNR24}.
+These tasks attempt to incorporate a wide range of information into their processes, such as historical edits \cite{gupta2023grace, zhang2022overwatch} and user instructions \cite{cassano2023edit}.
+In the past, however, they were typically addressed by custom-built models, which were difficult to scale across different tasks and types of information.
 With the rise of LLMs, AI-assisted programming increasingly leverages LLMs to handle multiple types of tasks simultaneously.
 Numerous high-quality open-source and closed-source products, such as Continue \cite{continue}, Aider \cite{aider}, Copilot \cite{copilot} and Cursor \cite{cursor}, are based on this approach.